Jonathan DeVore

 Standard Operating Procedures: What is The Purpose + Types of SOPs

-When most people think about a standard operating procedure, they think about a very formal document that looks something like this.
+When most people think about a standard operating procedure, they think about a very formal document.

 Typically, these technical-looking documents include a lot of tables and legalese.
 They are crowded with text and information, which makes it difficult for end-users to read.

-Working as the Head Consultant for ScreenSteps — a knowledge ops solution — I’ve coached customers on how to make complex procedures easy for employees to use while in the workflow.
+Working as the Head Consultant for ScreenSteps — a Knowledge Ops Platform — I’ve coached customers on how turn even the most complex procedures into clear, step-by-step SOPs

 There are many different SOP document types that simplify writing procedures.
 In this blog post, I’ll first explain the purpose of an SOP.
 Then we’ll dive into examples of those types of articles you can use to write your SOPs.